Right Arrow

 The Hazard:

-A maintenance technician removes the guard on a live conveyor belt for a quick fix, thinking “it’ll only take a minute.”
+A technician removes the guard on a live conveyor belt for a quick fix, thinking “it’ll only take a minute.”
 As they reach into the moving mechanism, their glove is caught by the chain drive, resulting in a finger amputation.
 Incidents like this are frequently traced to skipped LOTO procedures.

-Traditional Prevention:
+Traditional Safeguards:

 1. Written LOTO procedures and mandatory training.